Developer Guide

 - One of three

-Functional Interfaces which are:Meeting::getDescription
+staticFunctional Interfaces which are:Meeting::getDescriptionMeeting::getLocationMeeting::getPeopleToMeetAsString

 In this case, it is a predicate checking if one of a Meeting Object’s fields (corresponding to the Functional Interfaces) matches a keyword.

-is then used to update the filteredMeetings
+This MeetingContainsKeywordsPredicate is then used to update the filteredMeetings list in the ModelManager,

-allowing it to temporarily store and display the meetings matching the MeetingContainsKeywordsPredicate
+allowing it to temporarily store and display the meetings matching the MeetingContainsKeywordsPredicate.

-Functional Interfaces exist within the FindMeetingCommand
+The aforementioned static Functional Interfaces exist within the FindMeetingCommand class,

 these interfaces are used to indicate which Meeting field (description, location and people) to search the keywords provided in.